Policy Debate is our high school fall semester class.

 Theory is taught during the first quarter; competitive rounds are held during the last quarter.

 Class members make up the competitive teams, and all rounds occur during class time.

-Please see our Policy Debate Class Registration page for registration and class schedule.
+Please see our Policy Debate Materials page for materials needed or recommended.

 What is debate?